 If you’re a senior business leader, you must have a polished and professional executive resume.
 Sadly, I’ve seen executives often miss out on job opportunities because their executive resumes used sloppy language, or language which positioned them as more junior than they really were.

-I can’t teach you how to secure every promotion, overcome every challenge and wow every hiring manager.
-But I can teach you how to give yourself the best possible chance, by equipping yourself with an authentic, powerful and consistent resume.
+I can’t teach you how to secure every promotion, overcome every challenge and impress every hiring manager.

-With that in mind, these are the three most common linguistic mistakes I see executives make; mistakes that can undermine your authority and fail to position you for success.
+With that in mind, these are the three most common linguistic mistakes I see leaders make on their executive resumes.